maewart/pirateisland/README.md

 # Project Proposal: Pirate Island Game

-**Group Members:** S1790173, S1783947 ......
+**Group Members:** S1790173, S1783947, s1788971, s1138056

-**Project Summary:** The goal of this project is to create an online puzzle game using spatial objects stored in a database that will keep the user engaged.
+**Project Summary:** The goal of this project is to create an online puzzle game that will keep the user engaged.
+The game wil make use of spatial objects stored in a database.

 **Technical Reasoning:** This project will contain a number of spatial operations and data structures, allowing us to improve our knowledge of Oracle Spatial, while creating something fun and interactive.